6 CRUISING MYTHS BUSTED

 Myth #3 – You’re in for buffet after buffet

 Incorrect again.
 Some ships do offer buffets, however other cruise lines offer 5 course fine dining comparable with top notch restaurants.
-Some cruise lines are renown for their excellet cuisine and cater specifically for “foodies.”
+It is not typical for small ship operators to offer a buffet service, other than for breakfast.
+In fact, following the Covid-19 pandemic many ships are removing the buffet option altogether.
+Some cruise lines are renown for their excellent cuisine and cater specifically for “foodies.”
 It’s simply a matter of matching the cruise line to your style.

 Myth #4 – The dreaded karaoke entertainment